One of the first things you should do when setting up a new farm is to confirm/select your default bank account.

 Setting your default bank account

-This opens a new window, showing a list of all bank feeds that are set up in Xero
+This opens a new window, showing a list of all bank feeds in your accounting software.

-To change the default bank to another bank account, click Make default on the chosen bank account.
+To change the default bank to another account, click Make Default on the chosen account.

-These combined bank account movements are summarised on a monthly basis and form part of the Closing cash position graph, which appears on the dashboard.
+These combined bank account movements are summarised monthly and form part of the Closing Cash Position graph, which appears on the dashboard.

 There are just a couple of things to note when setting up:

-All liability accounts need to be manually configured as such in Figured.
-Next to each liability account, click ‘Account Details’ & change it from a bank to liability account the update settings.
+All liability accounts must be manually configured as such in Figured.
+Next to each liability account, click ‘Account Details’ & change it from a bank to a liability account in the settings.

 Adjusting your liability accounts

-For example, if you have a Farmlands or credit card feed in Xero - this will come through as a bank account in Figured.
-You'll need to change these accounts to be a current liability.
+For example, if you have a Farmlands or credit card feed in your accounting software - this will come through as a bank account in Figured.
+You'll need to change these accounts to be a Current Liability.

-Tick Type and select Current liability account and then Update settings.
+Tick Type, select Current Liability account and then Update Settings.